-Notice about confidentiality of personal and health information: The Claims information, including protected health information.
+Notice about confidentiality of personal and health information: The Claims

+Administrator protects the confidentiality/privacy of individually-identifiable personal information, including protected health information.
 Individually-identifiable personal information includes health, financial, and/or demographic information - such as name, address, and Social Security number.
 The Claims Administrator will not disclose this information without authorization, except as permitted by law.